The information in this document is based on these software versions:

 Note: The tcnc in the file name designates a non-crypto image.
 Just tc in the software file name designates a crypto image.

-To properly add a release key to the unit perform the steps listed in the section Add an Option Key and a Release Key via CLI.
+In order to properly add a release key to the unit perform the steps listed in the section Add an Option Key and a Release Key via CLI.

 Available Option Keys for TC Endpoints